15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 Victor LaValle

-Victor LaValle is also one of the most popular horror authors.
-He is known for creating fantastical, horrific fantasy worlds that will have people questioning what is real and what is not.
+Victor LaValle is known for creating horrific fantasy worlds with readers questioning reality.
 Unafraid to push the boundaries of the genre forward, LaValle does everything he can to ensure his audience is captivated, setting the stage beautifully before blowing up his fantasy world with horrific events that may leave your jaw hanging open.
-One of the first books you might want to explore is The Devil in Silver, a diabolical horror story in a mental institution.
-In this facility, the devil is believed to be walking the halls, tormenting the patients.

 10. Scott Thomas

-This book follows four writers who spend Halloween at one of the most haunted houses in the world.
+Kill Creek follows four writers who spend Halloween at one of the most haunted houses in the world.
 Even though it was only intended to be a publicity stunt, it is evident that there is something else happening at the house.
 Now, a supernatural entity wants to kill them all, and they will have to pull out all the stops to make it out with their lives.

 11. Jennifer McMahon